azdavis/millet/docs/tokens.md

 Functions are the unit of abstraction.

+Contrast with:

-Not to be confused with `fn`, which begins a function (aka lambda) expression.
+- `fn`, which begins a function (aka lambda) expression.
+- `functor`, which defines a functor (structure-level function).

 ## `let`